Julian Daan: Performing arts

 Daan became popularly known as Esteban Escudero, a character he played in "Ang Manok ni San Pedro," a famous radio show in the 1970s.
 A rags-to-riches story of a man murdered by the family of a wealthy lady he was in love with but was resurrected and given a magical rooster by St. Peter, its popularity since it was first broadcast in 1976—at a time when the public listened to the radio for news and entertainment while the cost of acquiring a television was prohibitive—made him a household name.
 Originally written and directed by Marcos Navarro Sacol, it was a half-hour show aired daily except Sundays at 7:00 in the evening and over the years underwent several title changes: from the original "Ang Tawong Nakaadto sa Langit" to "Esteban Escudero" and finally "Ang Manok ni San Pedro."
 Daan later on replaced Sacol in writing the script and directing.
 When "Ang Manok ni San Pedro" was made into film in which he also starred and produced by siblings Rey and Domingo Arong with Jose Macachor as director, it became a commercial success upon its release in 1977 and was screened in theaters, festivals and local barangay events.

 In 1980, he partnered with Allan "Golyat" Nacorda in the radio drama series, "Teban Loves Lorna."
-The comedic duo of Daan and Nacorda gained sustained mainstream popularity and they were invited to perform stage shows during fiestas and Christmas seasons.
+The comedic duo of Daan and Nacorda (Teban & Golyat) gained sustained mainstream popularity and they were invited to perform stage shows during fiestas and Christmas seasons.
 Their partnership lasted 39 years and produced the hits "Milyonaryong Mini" and "Goat the Wonderful," which were adapted into television series.

 He was the station manager of DYHP RMN Cebu and also hosted the morning program, "Kung Ako ang Pasultihon" aired on DYHP with Priscilla Raganas with whom he had worked with since 1965.
 Among the shows he wrote were “Balentin ug Bulantoy,” “If I Know Pa Lamang, I Never Gayud,” “Inday Conching,” “Salvador del Mundo,” “Talpolano the Boxer,” “Teban, Bagduki Ko,” and “Teban Goes to America.”